yverdon/geocity/docs/OAuth2_access_api.md

   - Click on "Authorize"
   - An HTTP 404 is expected here, cause redirect URL doesn't exist
   - **Keep the code** in 404 url, `code=......`

+**This step can be repeated every time you need a new token for a new user**

 ---